How To Replace Boat Throttle Control

 Before you can use the new throttle control, you need to make sure that it is working properly.
 Start by turning on the power and then manually testing the throttle.
 Make sure that it is functioning correctly and that it is changing the speed of the boat as expected.

-Once the throttle control is attached, it’s time to connect the wires.
-To do this, connect the wires from the throttle control to the corresponding wire on the engine.
+Connect the wires from the throttle control to the corresponding wire on the engine.
 Be sure to check the wiring diagram for the correct color and placement of the wires.
-Once all of the wires are connected, it’s time to move on to the final steps of the installation process.

 How do you replace a throttle control cable

 You will first need to locate the cable from the throttle assembly, which is typically located on the handlebar of the bike.
-Once the cable is located, you will need to disconnect it from the throttle assembly and remove it from the bike.
+You will need to disconnect it from the throttle assembly and remove it from the bike.
 You will need to install the new cable in its place, connecting it to the throttle assembly.

 How do you tighten a boat throttle control